IDAES/idaes-pse/docs/reference_guides/model_libraries/power_generation/costing/power_plant_costing_netl.rst

 Fixed Operating & Maintenance Costs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Fixed O&M costing function adds constraints to calculate correlations associated with labor, maintenance, support, taxes and other fixed costs.
+The Fixed O&M costing function adds constraints to estimate the labor, maintenance, support, taxes and other fixed costs.
 The method takes the following arguments:

 * b : Pyomo concrete model or flowsheet block
 * net_power: production rate of the plant in MW, if provided will enable additional production-related cost calculations but not required to use method